Home Remodeling Checklist of Importance

 To ensure that your Prescott bathroom renovation runs smoothly, here’s a checklist to keep your project on track.
 Remember: A successful renovation is all about smart timing.

-Bathroom remodeling consists more than simply replacing various fixtures in the bathroom.
+Bathroom remodeling consists of more than simply replacing various fixtures in the bathroom.
 This usually involves a different design layout, relocation of existing fixtures or adding major new features such as a whirlpool, sauna, steam room, walk-in shower, windows other than replacements or skylights.
 Most bathroom remodeling projects usually include some form of expansion.
 Thus walls and closets are taken out and moved to the new layout design.

 Electrical Upgrading and Rewiring